Jonathan Amon: Club career

-FC Nordsjælland

 Amon made his professional debut on November 4, 2017, in a tie against Lyngby.
 He replaced Ernest Asante at the game's 84th minute.
 On November 26, 2017, Amon started the match against AC Horsens.
 He played 80 minutes and scored his first goal as a professional player.
+In the 2018–2019 season, Amon had his strongest season, making 18 Superliga appearances and scoring 2 goals with 2 assists in 877 minutes.

+During the 2019–2020 season, Amon suffered a fractured kneecap, which kept him out of play until October 2020.
+During his first game back, against Randers FC, Amon scored a goal, but after the game suffered more soreness in his knee.
+A scan two days later revealed that the knee had fractured a second time, leading to another 14-months out of the squad.

+With zero official appearances since October 2020 due to injuries, Amon left Nordsjælland at the end of 2022.

+On June 30, 2023, Amon signed a one-year contract with Danish Superliga club Lyngby Boldklub.
+On July 1, 2024, the day his contract expired, Amon signed a new contract with Lyngby until June 2026.

 International career

 Amon was called up in January 2018 to the United States under-20 side for a training camp in Florida.

 On November 4, 2018, Amon made his senior team debut with the national team in a friendly against Peru.